Qu'Appelle River: Historical Indigenous use of natural resources

 The Qu'Appelle Valley corridor has a rich history of trade and natural resource use that dates back prior to written records.
 Utilizing the local plants and animals, many Indigenous people of the corridor participated in trade and other economic activities.
 Women picked berries and Seneca root to sell to settlers in addition to use at home, while men cut and sold firewood.
 Some living Indigenous elders from the Pasqua First Nation recall the days when they would pack up and head to what is now Regina's exhibition grounds to sell roots, berries, herbs and crafts.

 Regulations such as the Indian Act and prevented Indigenous people from participating in the settler economy and subsequently few Indigenous people of the Qu'Appelle Valley corridor were able to financially prosper from such activity.
 Without permission from the Indian agent, the Qu'Appelle Valley Indigenous people could not leave their reserve to sell their wares nor could they sell or butcher their own cattle.
 Some Indigenous communities in the Qu'Appelle Valley corridor had a complete outfit for grain farming and owned tractors and combines.
 They became so efficient at farming that they were "shut down" for fear of outcompeting non-native farming operations.

 The Indigenous people of the Qu'Appelle Valley hunted numerous animal species.
 Deer, the most common big game which was targeted in the years after Treaty 4 and depletion of wild bison herds, provided food and leather.
-Other animal species that were hunted in the area included elk, moose, antelope and occasionally black bear.
+Other animal species that were hunted in the area included elk, moose, antelope, and occasionally black bear.
 Small game and waterfowl were also targeted due to their abundance near the Qu'Appelle Valley lakes.
-Ducks (canvasbacks, blue bills, mallards and teals), geese, prairie chickens, partridges and pheasants were among the bird species that were hunted for food.
+Ducks (canvasbacks, blue bills, mallards and teals), geese, prairie chickens, partridges, and pheasants were among the bird species that were hunted for food.
 Trapping for furs was also a profitable economic activity to the Indigenous people of the Qu'Appelle Valley corridor in the early part of the 20th century.
 Locals would trap rabbit, beaver, mink, muskrat, coyote, gopher, weasel and skunk and when possible and legal, sell the furs to settlers.

 Fishing for food and trade was practiced quite extensively.
 Targeted species within the Qu'Appelle Valley included walleye, perch, whitefish, northern pike and more.
 Before the days of treaties and reserve life First Nations people, including those in the Qu'Appelle Valley, constructed weirs at the narrow sections of rivers and streams in order to catch fish.
 Fish were either cooked soon after catch or split and smoked over fire in order to preserve for eating later.

-According to testimony from Elders of the Pasqua First Nation, berries are not as numerous as they once were.
 The berries that were picked in the Qu'Appelle Valley included chokecherries, saskatoon berries, cranberries, strawberries, raspberries, blueberries and others.